cesarvr/Openshift/README.md

 Now download [oc-client](https://github.com/openshift/origin/releases), extract and add it into your path.

-If everything is fine you can try:
+If everything is fine, you should be able to run this:

 ```sh
   oc version